Last Updated on March 23, 2022

-Because there’s no such thing as a brand-new idea, especially in nonfiction, you have to bring a provocative and compelling new twist to your subject.
-And you should start building a platform or audience for the book, if you don’t have one already.
-This can include: a large blog or Facebook and Twitter following; a good track record as a magazine writer; a loyal following of clients, customers, or patients in the case of a doctor or therapist; an extensive lecture schedule.
+Because there's no such thing as a brand-new idea, especially in nonfiction, you have to bring a provocative and compelling new twist to your subject.
+And you should start building a platform or audience for the book, if you don't have one already.
+This can include a large blog or Facebook and Twitter following; a good track record as a magazine writer; a loyal following of clients, customers, or patients, such as in the case of a doctor or therapist; or an extensive lecture schedule.

 - How is this author's approach dramatically different?

 - Is the subject matter of interest to a wide audience?
 Who is the intended audience?

 - Why is this person perfect to write this book?
 What credentials does she have?

 - Does the author have an established platform?

 - What are the key lessons a reader will carry away from reading the book?
 Will a range of people relate to them?

 If you can answer the above questions and still think you've got something to sell, then it's time to piece together the proposal, which will essentially address these questions in full detail.
 A typical proposal will be 40 to 60 pages long and contain the following sections:

 - Competitive and Comparative Titles Analysis

 - Sample Chapter(s)